amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    Submitting correctly is your responsibility, and if you forget to submit or submit unsuccessfully without following up, everyone will be unhappy.

-   **Important:** The last commit you push by the due date is the one we will look at and grade.
+   **Important:** For assignments, the last commit you push by the due date is the one we will look at and grade.

 ## Helpful Considerations